ArthurConmy/MishformerLens/README.md

 # MishformerLens

+> MishformerLens intends to be a drop-in replacement for TransformerLens that AST patches HuggingFace Transformers rather than implementing a custom, numerically inaccurate Transformer architecture.

+MishformerLens is currently highly experimental.

 Status as of 5th October: https://www.diffchecker.com/TaW9IAhJ shows the difference between `https://colab.research.google.com/github/neelnanda-io/TransformerLens/blob/main/demos/Exploratory_Analysis_Demo.ipynb` and `MishformerLens/mishformer_lens/mishformer_lens_expoloratory_analysis_demo.py` -- very small.

 Note that we only have support for GPT-2 Small, and no fold LN etc. stuff, mostly just `from_pretrained_no_preprocessing` basically.
 It should be pretty easy to add fold LN etc. (with a small risk of numerical problems), and will be a lot harder to add support for every single model family.

 TODO(v0.1): write this up in full.

+# Roadmap

+v0.1: make this usable for most TransformerLens models, including everything upstreamed to TL.
+v1: PyPI, full testing, library ready for development.

 # Installation notes